 (click here to interact with the video)

-Interactive video is a great tool for learning because it is engaging and demands the viewer to pay attention.
+Interactive video is a great tool for learning because its engaging and demands the viewer to pay attention.
 Plus, when you consider that people only remember 10% of what they hear and 20% of what they read, but 80% of what they see and do – interactive video is a no-brainer!

 Top Tip: If you’re a teacher, try breaking down complicated ideas with an interactive video that gives your audience a chance to dive into whatever theories you want to convey.